-Laura leads Compassionate Action for Animals’ efforts to encourage people to cultivate empathy for animals and move toward a plant-based diet.
+Laura (she/her) leads Compassionate Action for Animals’ efforts to encourage people to cultivate empathy for animals and move toward a plant-based diet.
 Prior to becoming executive director, Laura frequently enjoyed CAA’s community-building events.
 She brings experience in nonprofit strategic planning, program development, and program evaluation, as well as fundraising, working toward racial equity, and developing volunteer management systems.
 Laura also enjoys being outdoors, family time, whole-foods cooking, board games, and reading.
 You can read a more extensive personal profile of her on our blog.

 Tamuno Imbu (he/him) joins our team as a community organizer!
 He is passionate about building a community of health and wellness while having fun along the way.
 Tamuno is an advocate for social justice, fatherhood, and living a plant-based lifestyle.
 He has spent the past decade supporting people committed to live a sober lifestyle and learning the principles of healthy relationships.
 A few specialties he brings to our team include coaching workability standards, leadership, empowerment, and entertainment for youth and adults.

 His professional and personal interests have blossomed in the Twin Cities community.
 He lives in North Minneapolis and has children in the Minneapolis Public Schools as well as shares his life with a Educational Tech specialist who supports teachers in our community.
 He is a certified Life Coach who believes in the power we all possess; when given the tools, education and resources he knows we all have the ability to transform our lives while ensuring we as a community are challenged to learn and grow together.
 After spending nearly 20 years working with youth and adults, Tamuno knows what truly drives transformational development through community-based learning.
 He possesses enthusiasm, compassion, spontaneity, vision, and a deep-seeded desire to learn something new every day.